MilkyMish/git-lfs-synchronizer/README.md

 * set **the same name** of repo in client and server app
 * set local path to repo (directory must have .git folder), don't forget double '\' if windows
 * url is mandatory if isServer = false
+* tcpFileSizeMb is size of file in megabytes.
+If file is bigger than tcpFileSizeMb then it will be sent by tcp connection.
+Mandatory for server mode.
+* tcpPort port of tcp connection for sending big files

 ## Execution
 Configure `etc/config.json` on client and server sides.
 Then: